City of Hope-Chapman University PGY2 Medication-Use Safety and Policy

 Program Overview

-The City of Hope PGY2 Medication-Use Safety and Policy Residency accepts one candidate each year.
-The PGY2 resident will work under the direction of the Medication Safety Officer/Residency Program Director to:
+The City of Hope-Chapman University PGY2 Medication-Use Safety and Policy Residency accepts one candidate each year.
+The PGY2 resident will work under the direction of the Director, Medication Safety and Quality/Residency Program Director to:

 • Critically evaluate and identify vulnerabilities in the 11 elements of the medication-use system: